wackerhage/wackerhage/README.md

 - 🌱 I’m currently studying Java
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I'm Brazilian, and looking forward to living abroud.
+- ⚡ I'm Brazilian and looking forward to become a Java Developer!

 <div>
   <a href="https://www.linkedin.com/in/dominique-wackerhage-8a925b189/"> Linkedin </a>